CosmoStatGW/pymcpop-gw/README.md

 ##### Fitting GMMs on GWTC-3

-Fits of the 69 events of the GWTC-3 catalog detected with FAR<1/yr will be made available on [Zenodo](https://zenodo.org/records/14826108), together with a version of public LVK software injections to compute the selection effects, ready for the code to run.
+Fits of the 69 events of the GWTC-3 catalog detected with FAR<1/yr are available on [Zenodo](https://zenodo.org/records/14826108), together with a version of public LVK software injections to compute the selection effects, ready for the code to run.

 ##### Run on GWTC-3